ytixu/kinova-ros/README.md

 You can also download the SDK from http://www.kinovarobotics.com/innovation-robotics/products/software/ which can serve as a primary test for checking the arm's connection with your device.

 Note that the original repo from Kinova has been updated various times since I forked it.
-I have merged the change (until July 8) to branch `jaco-on-table-updated` (without testing it).
+I have merged the change (until July 8) to branch `jaco-on-table-updated` (since then some other code has been pushed to there).

 ### Testing